A Grammar of Hypotheses for Visualization, Data, and Analysis: Implications of the Hypothesis Grammar

-\smallbreak \stitle{``Overkill'' and Under-Powered Visualizations}.
-If $H_V \subset H_A$ but $|H_A|$ is significantly larger than $|H_V|$ (i.e., $|H_A| \gg |H_V|$), the visualization is too limited for the user's analysis needs (Figure~\ref{fig:spaces}(f)).
-Conversely, if $H_A \subset H_V$ but $|H_V|$ is significantly larger than $|H_A|$ (i.e., $|H_V| \gg |H_A|$), the visualization is likely too complex for the user's needs (Figure~\ref{fig:spaces}(g)).
+\textbf{Under-Powered Visualization.} If $H_V \subset H_A$ but $|H_A|$ is significantly larger than $|H_V|$ (i.e., $|H_A| \gg |H_V|$), the visualization is too limited for the user's analysis needs, and a more robust visualization solution or tool is necessary.